Soojin-Lee0819/introduction-to-interactive-media/finalProject/journal.md

 ![](images/getreadynew.png)

-Knowing that the components in my Arduino are final, I finally created the final schematic.
+Knowing that the components in my Arduino will no longer be changed, I created the final schematic.

 ![](images/schematic.png)